 But there’s good news.
 The gospel can flip our focus in the right direction, and serving may be difficult but it’s not complicated.
 Serving is simply having the level of energy for you that I have for myself.

 How David worked is significant.
 Yes, he made mistakes, but he was the same with the office door closed as he was with it open.
 His faith brought who he was into line with what he did.

 Work always has a heart, and heart matters.
 Whether we like it or not, our work is an overflow of our hearts.
 If you ignore character in yourself or in others (co-workers, customers, superiors, direct reports), you do so at your own peril.
 We’re nearly 15 years past the Enron scandal, and it is still a watershed moment that points us back to the importance of character in the workplace.

 I started by mentioning the question from a friend that got my mind racing.
 About the same time I got that question, I was co-founding a magazine called Life@Work.
 It was passion, faith, blood, sweat, and tears that we put into 70 pages of print once a month.
 It was spiritually and professionally hard, and I loved it.

 We eventually wrote a book by the same title, and as the title suggests, we were challenging individuals to tear down the wall between their work and their life, their faith and their jobs.
 Their Sundays and Mondays.

 It’s what I and every other follower of Jesus should strive for at the workplace.
 I’ve made progress, but I’m still working at it.

-In the magazine, in the book, and in my own personal [email protected], I’ve never gotten away from these four things—skill, calling, serving, and character.
+In the magazine, in the book, and in my own personal life@work, I’ve never gotten away from these four things—skill, calling, serving, and character.

 Want to receive Steve's articles in your inbox?